xiaoyaojudy/xiaoyaojudy/README.md

 ### Fitbit Tracker Dataset Analysis
 * Code: [[Click Here](https://github.com/Enimien/project_1_healthcare.git))]
 * Goal: Analyze FitBit fitness tracker data to gain insights into how consumers are using the FitBit app and give recommendations to the public on how to live a better and healthier life based on the results that we found using the data.
-* Description: Data is publicly available on Kaggle 33 FitBit users consented to the submission of personal tracker data.
+* Description: Data is publicly available on Kaggle.
+33 FitBit users consented to the submission of personal tracker data.
 Data collected includes physical activity recorded in hours, heart rate, sleep monitoring, daily activity, steps and calories.
 * Skills: data cleaning, data analysis, data visualization
 * Technology: Python, Pandas, Numpy, Seaborn, Matplotlib, SciPy